hananwanii/StopWatch/README.md

 # StopWatch

-This is My Stop Watch
+# This is My Stop Watch.
-I have used Js to make it Run
+# I have used Js to make it Run.
-You can use Three Functions in it
+# You can use Three Functions in it.
-Start: It start the stopwatch.
+# Start: It start the stopwatch.
-Stop: It stops or pauses the timer.
+# Stop: It stops or pauses the timer.
-Reset: It resets the timer back to 0.
+# Reset: It resets the timer back to 0.

+# Demo
+# You can view this project on https://hananwanii.github.io/